commonprefix/axelar-light-client/README.md

 # Light Client

-An ethereum on-chain light client build in CosmWasm.
+An Ethereum on-chain light client built in CosmWasm.
 This repo contains both the light client as a standalone module, as well as the smart contract entry points to access and use the light client.

-As an MVP the contract initializes with a bootstrap message from a consensus API and a config object (see src/lightclient/types.rs).
-Subsequently an update message can be provided from a consensus API and if it's valid, the light client updates it's state, which can be fetched using the LightClientState query message.
+The contract initializes with a `LightClientBootstrap` message from a Beacon API.
+Subsequently, `LightClientUpdate` messages can be provided from a Beacon API, updating the state of the light client.

-The light client is heavily inspired from a16z's Helios Consensus light client, with a couple of simplifications, changes and adjustments to become a valid smart contract.
-Also, the light clients uses a fork of the milagro_bls library, which has been simplified to be CosmWasm compatible (see https://github.com/pkakelas/milagro_bls).
+The light client is heavily inspired by a16z's Helios Consensus light client, with a couple of simplifications, changes, and adjustments to become a valid smart contract.
+Also, the light client uses a fork of the milagro_bls library, which has been simplified to be CosmWasm compatible (see https://github.com/pkakelas/milagro_bls).

-Also, currently the light client supports only ethereum mainnet due to hardcoded fork versions.
+The light client currently supports only Ethereum mainnet due to hardcoded fork versions.

+## Execution Endpoints (WIP)
+### `LightClientUpdate { period: u64, update: LightClientUpdate }`
+It receives a LightClientUpdate message from the Ethereum Beacon API.
+After verifying that the update is correct, it applies the changes to the state, essentially updating the current and next sync committees if needed.

+### `UpdateForks { forks: Forks }`
+Receives and stores configuration about the chain's forks.

+### `VerifyBlock { verification_data: BlockVerificationData }`
+Receives a target block, a chain of blocks, a sync committee aggregated signature, and a signature slot, and verifies that the sync committee of the light client has signed the chain of blocks back to the target block.

+### `VerifyTopicInclusion { receipt: Bytes[], topic: Bytes[] }`
+It RLP-decodes the receipt from the input and verifies that the topic is included in the receipt's events.

 ## Test